Mo columns is mo better

 Developing on the Apple ][+ has been very painful.
 To alleviate some of that, I decided to get myself an 80-column card.

 I have a strong recollection of having an 80-column card while in high school (I’m not sure how I could have used the machine otherwise), which was confirmed by one of my best friends, but for some reason there wasn’t one in the ol’ machine.
-(I still had the dot-matrix printer, with the serial card, but I recently got rid of both.
+(I still had my dot-matrix printer with the serial card but recently got rid of both.
 Not having a serial card is unfortunate.
-More on that later…) The good news is that for $80 plus tax and shipping (the kind gentleman through in a needed extra cable and a couple jacks in case the old ones were too corroded) I was able to grab a Viewmaster 80-column card off eBay.
+More on that later…) The good news is that for $80 plus tax and shipping (the kind gentleman threw in an extra cable and a couple jacks in case the old ones were too corroded) I was able to grab a Viewmaster 80-column card off eBay.
 This is most likely not the one I had in high school but that’s fine.
 I’m getting used to the disappointment of not finding old stuff.

 Viewmaster 80-column card

 I plugged it in and, naturally, everything did not go smoothly.
 First, the connection was a bit strange.
-I had to run the monitor OUT from the back of the machine into the box to connect with the TO COMP jack on the card.
-Then the second cable goes from the TO CRT jack on the card, out the back of the machine and into the monitor.
-Weird, however, the Apple II+ was designed in 1979, long before 80-column text displays.
-Its motherboard is hardwired to output only a standard 40-column composite video signal from the RCA jack.
+The Apple II+ was designed in 1979, long before 80-column text displays, so its motherboard is hardwired to output only a standard 40-column composite (with graphics) video signal from the RCA jack.
 When Applied Engineering built an 80-column card, they had to engineer around the fact the expansion slots could not send video data back to the motherboard’s video jack.
+Thus, I had to run the monitor OUT from the back of the machine into the box to connect with the TO COMP jack on the card.
+The second cable then goes from the TO CRT jack on the card out the back of the machine and into the monitor.
+Weird.

 Viewmaster 80-column card installed